spectrocloud/spectromate/README.md

 The following is an architectural overview of SpectroMate.

 ![An architecture diagram with all the components that support SpectroMate](./static/images/infrastructure-architecture.png)

+To learn more about SpectroMate, review the [internal](./docs/internal.md) technical document.

 ## Supported Features and Limitations  🔍